know what your

 and Navy SEALs, who do things that I couldn't even come close to doing.

-Why do we need a doctor to
+Why do we need a

 authorize blood tests?